mautic/user-documentation/docs/contacts/manage_contacts.rst

      - fa-money
    * - location
      - fa-map-marker
-   * - device
+   * - ``device``
-     - fa-tablet if utm_source is not available otherwise utm_source will be used as the class.
+     - fa-tablet if utm_source isn't available otherwise utm_source will be used as the class.
 For example, if utm_source is Mobile, fa-mobile will be used.

 All the UTM tags are available in the time entry, just by toggling the entry details button.

 Please note that UTM tags are recorded only on a Form submission that contains the action "Record UTM Tags".

-Contact Fields
+Contact fields
 ***************

-You can also pass information specific to your Contact by setting Mautic Contact ``field(s)`` to be publicly updatable.
+You can also pass information specific to your Contact by setting Mautic Contact ``field(s)`` to be publicly editable.
 Note that values appended to the tracking pixel should be ``url`` encoded (%20 for spaces, %40 for @, etc).

 Tags
 ****